Puyodead1/tsw-controller-app/README.md

 - [Class 101 Demo](https://f001.backblazeb2.com/file/tsw-controller-app-demos/class101.mp4)
 - [LIRR Demo](https://f001.backblazeb2.com/file/tsw-controller-app-demos/lirr.mp4)

-You can also find visual guides of the default configuration for each locomotive [here](https://github.com/LiamMartens/tsw-controller-app/tree/main/beta.package/guides)

 ## Contributing

 If you feel like contributing I will happily accept contributions!
 Some useful contributions would be